 It’s a thick hard chocolate; and with the raspberries, definitely more of a chewing-to-start bar rather than letting it just melt in your mouth.
 But none of us tasters disliked that; it was very satisfying with the reward of the bright, tart raspberries mixing with a really good chocolate.
 After that start, letting it melt and tasting the lime was a bonus.
 We all thought it had a good balance between the flavors.

 Date posted: February 24, 2019.
-This entry was posted in American chocolate, Featured, Front page, Outside the Bay Area and tagged Chocolate Covered, Lux Artisan Chocolates, Mon Amee Chocolat, peanut butter, Pittsburgh, Poco Dolce.
+This entry was posted in American chocolate, Featured, Front page, Outside the Bay Area, Review and tagged Chocolate Covered, Lux Artisan Chocolates, Mon Aimee Chocolat, peanut butter, Pittsburgh, Poco Dolce.
 Bookmark the permalink.